New e-commerce policy makes little economic sense; govt refuses to address issue of FDI in multi-brand retail

 While foreign players like Walmart will hit the business of small Indian retailers, so will big Indian retailers like Big Bazaar and Reliance.
 Any policy that is different for local and foreign players can’t be a good one.

-With the elections approaching, perhaps, the government is keen to placate all protesting groups – kirana shops have been a big BJP support base – and has come up with new restrictions.
-In the past too, there was a stipulation that said not more than 25% of an etailers sales could come from related entities; in the case of an Amazon which has an investment in Cloudtail, this meant that while all of Cloudtail’s sales could be to Amazon, only a fourth of Amazon’s sales could be from Cloudtail.
-So, if Amazon was pumping in money to Cloudtail and using this to drive discounts, this was limited.
-The new guidelines, however, don’t allow any sales from Cloudtail on Amazon – and RetailNet for Flipkart – since Amazon “or its group companies” have an investment in it or “control its inventory”.
-Apart from the fact that is unfair to clamp down on this while turning a blind eye to all violations in the past, this means even store labels can’t be sold by etailers with FDI since, in all probability, these products will be made by firms in which the etailer has equity or, more certainly, controls its inventory.
+With the elections now approaching, perhaps, the government is keen to placate all protesting groups—kirana shops have been a big BJP support base—and has come up with new restrictions.
+In the past too, there was a stipulation that said not more than 25% of an e-tailer’s sales could come from related entities; in the case of an Amazon that has an investment in Cloudtail, this meant that while all of Cloudtail’s sales could be to Amazon, only a fourth of Amazon’s sales could be from Cloudtail.
+So, if Amazon was pumping in money to Cloudtail and using this to drive discounts, this was to be restricted.
+The new guidelines, however, don’t allow any sales from Cloudtail on Amazon—and RetailNet for Flipkart—since Amazon “or its group companies” have an investment in it or “control its inventory”.
+Apart from the fact that is unfair to clamp down on this while turning a blind eye to all violations in the past, this means even store labels can’t be sold by e-tailers with FDI since, in all probability, these products will be made by firms in which the e-tailer has equity or, more certainly, controls its inventory; as an aside, it is not clear if Amazon can sell its Echo speakers anymore.

-While all these measures are aimed at stopping what is perceived as unhealthy discounting – it is a different matter that big stores also do this – none of this applies to etail platforms set up by Indian players like Big Bazaar or Reliance.
-So, if a Reliance Retail wants to sell massively discounted goods – much like RJio did – this is permissible even if Indian retailers are hit!
-In fact, while foreign players like Walmart will hit the business of small Indian retailers, so will big Indian retailers like Big Bazaar and Reliance.
+While all these measures are aimed at stopping what is perceived as unhealthy discounting—it is a different matter that big stores also do this—none of the new measures apply to e-tail platforms set up by Indian players like Big Bazaar or Reliance.
+So, if a Reliance Retail wants to sell massively discounted goods—much like RJio did—this is permissible even if Indian retailers are hit!
+In fact, if foreign players like Walmart will hit the business of small Indian retailers, so will big Indian retailers like Big Bazaar and Reliance.
 Any policy that is different for local and foreign players can’t be a good one.
+In poll season, however, even the Opposition isn’t taking up the issue.

 Get live Stock Prices from BSE and NSE and latest NAV, portfolio of Mutual Funds, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.